Água Viva (novel): Background

 Clarice Lispector was a Brazilian writer, most famous for her enigmatic and mystical 1964 novel The Passion According to G.H.
 According to the critic Alexandrino Severino, Água Viva arose out of an earlier 1971 draft Objeto Gritante (Loud Object) that Lispector edited down for clarity, though academic Sonia Roncador has held that the two works should be seen separately as complete literary works in their own right.

 In 1966, Lispector was caught in a fire at her home in Rio de Janeiro which left her severely injured.

 Some literary critics, most notably Benjamin Moser, have argued that the unhappy lives of her Jewish refugee parents, in particular the rape of her mother Mania in pogroms in the aftermath of the First World War in what is now Ukraine have cast a long shadow over her work.
 In the words of one critic, her writings become "personal, desperate, and ultimately claustrophobic" in the light of this familial trauma.
 This emphasis has been challenged by other scholars, especially in Brazil.
 Thiago Cavalcante Jeronimo argued in a 2018 essay, for example, that the rape of Lispector's mother, and its long-running emotional impact, was an "interpretive assumption" by Moser and had become "an incident 'proven without proof' by the biographer-who-fictionalizes".

 Reception

-Hélène Cixous translated Água viva into French in 1980, and it formed an integral part of her seminars at Paris VIII.
-Cixous argued that in the novel Lispector "gives us, not books, but the living saved from books, from narratives, from repressive constructions".
+Hélène Cixous translated Água viva into French in 1980, and it formed an integral part of her seminars at Paris 8 University.
+Cixous argued that in the novel, Lispector "gives us, not books, but the living saved from books, from narratives, from repressive constructions".

-Earl Fitz and Elizabeth Lowe, the latter of which knew Lispector personally, were the first to translate Água Viva into English in 1989 for University of Minnesota Press.
+Earl Fitz and Elizabeth Lowe, the latter of whom knew Lispector personally, were the first to translate Água Viva into English in 1989 for University of Minnesota Press.

-Another translation of the novel into English by Stefan Tobler was published by New Directions Publishing in 2012 and then by Penguin Books in 2014, and Água Viva and has since received significant literary attention, following the trajectory of the author herself from "virtually unknown to anglophone readers during her lifetime to become something of an icon".
+Another translation of the novel into English by Stefan Tobler was published by New Directions Publishing in 2012 and then by Penguin Books in 2014, and Água Viva has since received significant literary attention, following the trajectory of the author herself from "virtually unknown to anglophone readers during her lifetime to become something of an icon".